 Performance Bike - Performance Bike features a full money back guarantee for up to a year.
-If the product was purchased more than a year ago, you can still get an exchange, repair, or store credit.
 They do not require a receipt.
 No special holiday return policy.

 AT&T - AT&T offers a 14 day full refund on their smart phones, and charges $35 for restocking.
 No holiday return policy.

 Apple - Apple features a 14 day return policy on their iPhones.
 Only iPhones purchased directly from Apple can be returned.

 Apple products purchased through other retailers must be returned in accordance with their respective returns and refunds policy.